SYD - TYO

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from Sydney to Tokyo (SYD-TYO)
+Cheap Flights from Sydney to Tokyo (SYD-TYO)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Sydney to Tokyo that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.